What Is Technical Training? +Examples, Tips (2023)

 - Keep it short and simple.

-- Make them SMART, i.e., Specific, Measurable, Attainable, Relevant, and Time-bound.
+- Make them SMART goals, i.e., Specific, Measurable, Attainable, Relevant, and Time-bound.

 - Align your training objectives with department and business goals.